Open NowResearch

 Department of Climate Change, Energy, the Environment and Water · Australia

 This grant opportunity provides funding over seven years to support Australian experts participating in Intergovernmental Panel on Climate Change Seventh Assessment Cycle processes.
-Funding is available to invited individuals and eligible institutions applying on behalf of invited individuals to contribute to IPCC meetings, reports and related publications.
+Funding is available to research institutions, State and Territory government departments, and individuals invited by DCCEEW.

 Funding